 Services and documents are represented by an identifier (typically identifying the document type) and a scheme type which represents the scheme or format of the identifier itself.
 It is outside the scope of this document to list identifier schemes that may be valid in a given context.

-This specification defines a single identifier scheme, the QName/Subtype Identifier Scheme, which is identified by the following URI:
+This specification defines a single identifier scheme, the QName/Subtype Identifier scheme, which is identified by the following URI:

 bdx-docid-qns